launchdarkly/LaunchDarkly-Docs/src/content/topics/home/managing-flags/flag-archive-delete.md

 If you delete a flag, its rules will be deleted.
 Should it be requested again, the flag value defined in code will be returned for all users.
 Remove any references to the feature flag from your application code before you delete it.
 <Callout intent="alert">
-  <Callout.Title>Deleted flags are gone forever</Callout.Title>
+  <CalloutTitle>Deleted flags are gone forever</CalloutTitle>
-   <Callout.Description>If you delete a flag, you cannot restore it.
-Be absolutely certain you do not need a flag anymore before you delete it.</Callout.Description>
+   <CalloutDescription>If you delete a flag, you cannot restore it.
+Be absolutely certain you do not need a flag anymore before you delete it.</CalloutDescription>
 </Callout>
 To delete an archived flag: